AracenaSC/aracena-orm/README.md

 ## Features

 List of features ready and TODOs for future development
 * Easy to use and straightforward user API.
 * No need for SQL, HQL, or any databse specific language.
 * Straightforward and simple Annotation based for ease of use.
-* etc...
+* Ability to build tables based on Annotations in Entities.

 To-do list: [`for future iterations`]
 * Mapping of join columns inside of entities.
-* Implement of aggregate functions.
+* Implement aggregate functions.
-* Allow ORM to build table based on Annotations in Entities.
-* etc...
+* * etc...

 ## Getting Started
 Currently project must be included as local dependency. to do so: